-Iran’s Parliament Passes Bill Recognizing al-Quds as Palestinian Capital
+Iran’s Parliament Passes Bill Recognizing Al-Quds as Palestinian Capital

 The plan has now been referred to the relative parliamentary commission and will be put on the parliament's agenda within the next 48 hours.

-Iran has long been a staunch supporter of the Palestinian cause and called on Muslims across the world to unite against the occupying regime of Israel which it does not recognize.
+Iran has long been a staunch supporter of the Palestinian cause and called on Muslims across the world to unite against the occupying regime of Israel, which Tehran does not recognize.

 US President Donald Trump sparked global anger on December 6, when he declared that Washington would recognize al-Quds as the “capital” of Israel and move the American embassy from Tel Aviv to the holy city.